 During this particular walk yesterday, and during a long conversation with my sister, I have accepted the fact that I am a natural born dreamer, it is my purpose to dream.
 It is my gift, and my responsibility, to do everything in my power to keep dreaming until I achieve something in life that sets my soul free.
 Not to make others happy, or to make others like me, but for myself.
 Something that has to be done to bring my life, and my time here on earth newfound meaning.

 If you are a lot like me, my hope is that you find what makes your life worth living and that you won't stop dreaming and trying until you find it, and even then you won't stop.
-At that point, my hope is that you will use your gifts and talents to help inspire others.
+At that point, my hope is that you will use your gifts and talents to help inspire others and make their journey through life a little lighter.

 I will leave you with a few thoughts to ponder: